Susie Ma: Philanthropy

-Ma created Tropic's Infinite Purpose: to help create a healthier, greener, more empowered world.
+Ma created Tropic's Infinite Purpose: proclaiming her desire to help create a healthier, greener, more empowered world.
 This includes donating 10% of profits to charities and good causes.

 Tropic, its ambassadors and customers have funded 6.8 million days of education for children in remote parts of the world, in partnership with charity UWS.
 It has also opened four schools - in Nepal, Cambodia and Madagascar, which Susie has visited.
 In 2023, Tropic created a 'Give Back Friday' campaign, which led to funding over 70,000 additional school days.
 The event was repeated in 2024, with its target of 80,000 days being achieved.

 After attending a King's Trust (formerly The Prince's Trust) event in 2023, Susie committed Tropic to a four-year patronage of its Women Supporting Women initiative, which helps disadvantaged young women and girls to access training, advice and education to help them secure jobs and meaningful careers.

 Tropic also supports Resilient Reefs Foundation (formerly Reef Restoration Foundation), with whom it is growing a baby coral nursery in the Great Barrier Reef, close to where Ma grew up, in Cairns, Australia.
 Tropic also supports Trussel (formerly The Trussel Trust) and the Winnie Mabaso Foundation.

 Ma has also taken on several Strive Challenges, raising funds for Big Change - a charity that helps young people thrive in life, not just exams - by completing endurance expeditions alongside Sir Richard Branson and other business leaders.